V5 User GuideLast Updated: 8/8/2025

 Activity Report A sample view of an online activity report.

-To begin targeting subscribers for your activity, select 'Setup & Target' from either the activity card or within any activity window.
+To begin targeting subscribers for your activity, select 'Setup & Target' from either the activity card or within the activity window.
 This will launch the activity target modal.

 Taguchi® uses target expressions to accurately target relevant subscribers from within your subscriber database.
 The target expression is very powerful in targeting the subscribers you wish to refine.
 You have the option of using the step-by-step targeting options by selecting relevant values in the dropdown boxes, or you can manually type a target expression in the top text field.